sdanfort/nexus_remote_start/README.md

 # nexus_remote_start
-Start Vicon Nexus remotely through Matlab via UDP.
+Start Vicon Nexus remotely from Matlab via UDP.

 This code was compiled from two main sources.